jonnonz1/nz-statute-book/acts/public/1987/weights-and-measures-act-1987.md

 (3) If the goods are prepackaged and weighed or measured at the premises or place where they are offered or exposed for sale before they are offered or exposed for sale, the person must, at the request of the purchaser, weigh or measure the goods in the presence of the purchaser in accordance with subsection (4).
 (4) For the purposes of subsections (2) and (3), the goods must be weighed or measured— (a) before or at the time of sale; and
-  (b) using a weighing or measuring instrument that is situated where the purchaser can easily see that instrument, any necessary weights or measures, and the recorded or indicated weight or measurement of the goods.
+  (b) using a weighing or measuring instrument that is situated where the purchaser can easily see that instrument, any necessary weights or measures, and the recorded or indicated weight or measurement of the goods; and
+  (c) if the goods are being weighed or measured by the seller, using a weighing or measuring instrument that is situated where the seller can easily see that instrument, any necessary weights or measures, and the recorded or indicated weight or measurement of the goods.
 (5) A person who contravenes this section commits an offence.

 ### 16 Offence to supply short weight, measure, or number